jedinym/sqc-text/main.typ

 of them have been particularly prevalent, as it would be difficult to adapt existing tools.

-The PDB format has been deprecated by the Protein Data Bank in favor of the PDBx/mmCIF format in 2014 @pdb-formats.
+The PDB format has been deprecated by the _Protein Data Bank_ in favor of the PDBx/mmCIF format in 2014 @pdb-formats.
+However, the PDB still offers structures in the PDB format; these are only best-effort conversions of the PDBx/mmCIF format.

 === PDBx/mmCIF Format
 The PDBx/mmCIF format was developed to address the limitations inherent in the